Trichoplax: Haplotype H2

 Placozoan haplotypes are not necessarily equivalent to species, and several haplotypes of the related placozoan genus Hoilungia have been found to belong to the same species.
 Nonetheless, haplotype H2 is usually considered to be a separate undescribed species, referred to as Trichoplax sp.
 H2.
 It has been reported to be more robust and abundant than T. adhaerens, and easier to culture, making it a better fit for experimental research.

 Trichoplax sp.
 H2 also show differences in cell differentiation, having 29 cell types compared to H1's 28 when analyzed using graph-based 2D projections and gene expression patterns.
 It has a population of "concave-disk" epithelia upper-like cells unique to this haplotype, first described in 2023.
 It also has an additional "unknown" cell type characterized by β-secretase expression; this type is found in other Placozoans besides H1.
 Other relatively minor differences make up for the difference in number.

 Haplotype H17

 The genome of H17 has been sequenced.
-In a gene-content analysis it branches off first as the sister clade of (H1+H2), contary to earlier rDNA-based reports H2 branching off first as the sister to (H1+H17).
+In a gene-content analysis it branches off first as the sister clade of (H1+H2), contrary to earlier rDNA-based reports H2 branching off first as the sister to (H1+H17).

 H17 has been imaged using mmunofluorescence imaging.